-Cystinuria is a common genetic condition that causes excess buildup of a protein, cystine, in the urine.
+Cystinuria is a common genetic condition that causes excess buildup of the cystine protein in the urine.
 Cystinuria leads to the formation of stones in the bladder, ureter, and kidney.
 Signs and symptoms of cystinuria include hematuria, flank pain, renal colic, obstructive uropathy, and urinary tract infections.
 Cystinuria may be treated with medication, shock wave therapy, and by increasing fluid intake.
+Read more: Cystinuria Article